 Find out how to improve your credit score here:

-Once a late payment has been made, it’s important to keep on top of payments going forward to ensure you don’t damage your credit score any further.
+Once a late payment has been made, it’s important to keep on top of payments in the future to ensure you don’t damage your credit score any further.

 It’s a good idea to automate payments or schedule reminders for when they’re due.